 The Perkins Loan (or NDSL) program allows a student with financial need to borrow up to \$9000 during his/her undergraduate study.
-The maximum loan per semester at Georgia Southwestern is \$1125 or the amount of need, whichever is less.
+The maximum loan is based on the student's need and the availability of funds.
 The student must be enrolled on at least a half-time basis.
 No interest is charged while the student is in school.
 Repayment of the loan at 5 percent interest begins nine months after the student leaves school.
 The minimum monthly payment is \$40 and the entire loan must be paid within a ten-year period.

-Cancellation provisions are available to individuals who
+Service cancellation provisions may be available to individuals who